 When you change elements during a campaign, the change is immediate, but the AI learning process can take time.
 It is wise to refrain from making further changes for a week or even longer to understand the full extent of the results.

-Click Goals & Tracking from the Campaign Builder menu.
-The DSP shows all line-items and tactics in the campaign.
+1. Navigate to the Goals & Tracking tab of the Campaign Builder menu.
+The DSP shows all line items and tactics in the campaign.

-Each line shows a link icon which means it is inheriting the value from the campaign-level.
-When the line-item is not inheriting the campaign's goals, the inheritance link icon is updated as overridden.
+3. Each line shows a link icon which means it is inheriting the value from the campaign level.
+When the line item is not inheriting the campaign's goals, the inheritance link icon is updated as overridden.

-Navigate to the line-item or tactic you want to modify.
-Click the button to add a goal.
+3. Navigate to the line item or tactic you want to modify.
+Click on the button to add a goal.

 5. Once a goal is selected, you can adjust the Type, Value, and Priority for that goal.
-Click Set to save the new goal or click Remove Goal to delete it.
-You can select multiple goals for each line-item.
+Click on Set to save the new goal or click on Remove Goal to delete it.
+You can select multiple goals for each line item.